-Schools grew steadily throughout the twentieth century until the mid 1960s, when cultural shifts, including decreasing vocations and aging among members of religious order who for so long staffed the schools, caused economic challenges for the growing system.
+Schools grew steadily throughout the twentieth century until the mid-1960s, when cultural shifts, including decreasing vocations and aging among members of religious orders, who for so long staffed the schools, caused economic challenges for the growing system.
 In the 1980s and 1990s, enrollment stabilized, but population shifts forced the closing or merger of many Catholic Schools.
 All the while, the rigor and professionalism of Catholic Schools advanced as schools sought to continually improve academics, strengthen Catholic Identity, partner with parents, and address needs (family life, drug and alcohol prevention, sex education) in the affective dimension of education.

 Catholic Schools in the Archdiocese of Louisville continue to be highly regarded as centers of academic excellence, faith formation, and community, but economic challenges remain due to the high cost of education.
 To respond, the Archdiocese established the Catholic Elementary School Plan as part of its 2014 Strategic Plan.
-This efforts aims to 1) increase the number of students served through increased accessibility; 2) increase the financial support for families with children who wish to attend a Catholic school, with an Archdiocesan Voucher Fund supported by all parishes and directed to families wishing to send children to Catholic elementary schools, and 3) develop new elementary school structure to address expanding needs within the Archdiocese.
+This effort aims to 1) increase the number of students served through increased accessibility, 2) increase the financial support for families with children who wish to attend a Catholic school, with an Archdiocesan Voucher Fund supported by all parishes and directed to families wishing to send children to Catholic elementary schools, and 3) develop new elementary school structure to address expanding needs within the Archdiocese.

-Within the first three years of this plan, the Archdiocese has increased the number of schools by three, stabilized enrollment, and has strengthened its partnership with the Catholic Education Foundation to more than double the amount of Tuition Assistance provided to Catholic elementary school families.
-The Archdiocese also is working with the Catholic Education Foundation and the Catholic Conference of Kentucky to pass legislation supporting scholarship tax credits programs in the Commonwealth of Kentucky.
-In addition, the nine Catholic high schools provide millions of dollars in Tuition Assistance for families sending children to Catholic high schools.
+Within the first three years of this plan, the Archdiocese has increased the number of schools by three, stabilized enrollment, and strengthened its partnership with the Catholic Education Foundation to more than double the amount of tuition assistance provided to Catholic elementary school families.
+The Archdiocese also worked with the Catholic Education Foundation and the Catholic Conference of Kentucky to pass legislation supporting scholarship tax credits programs in the Commonwealth of Kentucky.
+In addition, the nine Catholic high schools provide millions of dollars in tuition assistance for families sending children to Catholic high schools.

 Today, there are 49 Catholic elementary and secondary schools serving more than 18,000 students from preschool to grade 12 in seven counties of the Archdiocese.